titilda/appunti/Distributed System/index.md

 - If its ID is present it means that the message completed the ring, so it will change the message to a _coordinator message_ and forward it to its successor.

 When a node receive the coordinator message it will update the leader id with the one with the greater id in the message.

+### Collecting Global State

+It's important to collect the global state of a distributed system to perform tasks like checkpointing, debugging, and detecting deadlocks.
+Since there is no global clock, it's impossible to take a snapshot of all the processes at the same time.

+A **Distributed snapshot** represent the state of all the processes and communication channels at a specific point in time.

+The snapshot must be **consistent**, meaning that it accurately reflects the state of the system without contradictions (e.g. $P1$ saves its state than sends a message to $P2$, and $P2$ receives the message before saving its own state).

+The conceptual tool representing the global state is the **cut**.
+The cut is a line that intersect all the processes at a specific point in time.

+A cut is consistent if for any event $e$ that is included in the cut, all events that happened before $e$ are also included in the cut.

+#### Distributed Snapshot

+The **Chandy-Lamport Distributed Snapshot Algorithm** is the standard, method for recording a globally consistent state, assuming communication links are FIFO and reliable.

+The algorithm uses a special marker message to indicate the start of the snapshot process.

+Any process $P_i$ can initiate the snapshot by atomically executing the following steps:

+- Records its internal state;
+- For every one of its outgoing channels , $P_i$ sends a Marker;
+- Starts recording the state of every incoming channel to $P_i$.

+Once a process $P_j$ receives a Marker on an incoming channel, it will:

+- If it's the first Marker received, it records its internal state, sends a Marker on all its outgoing channels, and starts recording the state of all its incoming channels (except the one on which the Marker was received);
+- If it's not the first Marker received, it stops recording the state of the incoming channel on which the Marker was received.
+The recorded state of that channel is the sequence of messages received on that channel before the Marker.

+Once a process has received a Marker on all its incoming channels, it completes its part of the snapshot that could be sent to a collector.

+It's possible to start multiple snapshot by distinguishing the snapshot with an id.

+#### Termination detection

+The **Dijkstra-Scholten algorithm** is used to detect the termination of a diffusing computation, a computation where all activity starts from a single initiator and spreads by message passing.

+The algorithm organizes processes into a tree structure rooted at the initiator.

+When a process $P_i$ sends a message to initialize the processing to another process $P_j$, if $P_j$ is not already part of the tree, it sets $P_i$ as its parent.

+Once a child terminates and there are no children left, it informs the parent to remove it from the children list.

+When the root process has no children and is passive, it declares the computation terminated.